GRIB: modifying metadata

 b'GRIB\x00\x00\x96\x01\x00\x00'

-Having modified the field metadata this GRIB message is not updated and we cannot access it any longer in the new field.
-The same is true for any raw GRIB metadata.
+Having modified the high-level field metadata this GRIB message is not updated and out of sync with the high-level field components.
+As a result, we cannot access it any longer in the new field.
+The same is true for any raw ecCodes GRIB metadata.

 [13]: